Mohfateh/CheatSheetSeries/cheatsheets/Threat_Modeling_Cheat_Sheet.md

 For the assessor this is considered that last step in the assessment process.
 The following steps should be conducted by the risk owner, however, the assessor shall engage in 6.5 (Testing risk treatment) to verify the remediation.

-## Select appropriate controls to mitigate the risk
+## 6.4.
+Select appropriate controls to mitigate the risk

 Selecting one of the controls to reduce the risk, either by upgrading the code, or building a specific configuration during the deployment phase and so on.

-## Test risk treatment to verify remediation
+## 6.5.
+Test risk treatment to verify remediation

 Mitigation controls will not vanish the risk completely, rather, it would just reduce the risk.
 In this case, the user of this cheat sheet should measure the value of the risk after applying the mitigation controls.
 The value of the risk should be reduced to the acceptable criteria set earlier.

-## Reduce risk in risk log for verified treated risk
+## 6.6.
+Reduce risk in risk log for verified treated risk

 After applying the mitigation and measuring the new risk value, the user of this cheat sheet should update the risk log to verify that risk has been reduced.

-## Periodically retest risk
+## 6.7.
+Periodically retest risk

 TODO

 # Appendix

-TODO: *Sample Design for Implementation View in 4+1 Model*
+ Kruchten, Philippe (1995, November).
+Architectural Blueprints — The “4+1” View Model of Software Architecture.
+IEEE Software 12 (6), pp. 42-50.
+Mikko Kontio (2008, July) Architectural manifesto: Designing software architectures, Part 5

 # Authors and Primary Editors